hundredrabbits/Orca-c/README.md

-C engine for the ORCΛ programming environment, with a commandline interpreter and separate curses terminal user interface.
+C engine for the ORCΛ programming environment, with a commandline interpreter.

 ## Prerequisites